mashedcreative/gift-aid-for-woocommerce/README.md

 ## Known Issues

 Due to the fact that WooCommerce core is missing the ability to use the `woocommerce_get_settings_` filter to add settings to either the *checkout* or *tax* tabs we're having to put them in the *Products* tab for now.

-It's unlikely that a workaround will be implemented in the meantime.
+Adding a dedicated tab just for this plugin's settings is overkill, so it's unlikely that this particular workaround will be implemented in the meantime.

 ## Changelog